• Skip to primary navigation

 • Cook on one side until the bottom half starts to brown, flip and cook another 1-2 minutes, or until brown.

-• Remove from oil and drain on a paper towel lined baking tray.
+• Remove from oil and drain on a paper towel-lined baking tray.
+Repeat until all donuts are fried.

 Notes

-If glaze is too thick, add 1/4 tsp more milk at a time until it reaches the right texture.
+If the glaze is too thick, add 1/4 tsp more milk at a time until it reaches the right texture.
 Should be thick but runny enough to dip hot doughnuts in to coat.

 Nutrition